kubernetes-sigs/kind/docs/user/README.md

 To use `--wait` you must specify the units of the time to wait.
 For example, to wait for 30 seconds, do `--wait 30s`, for 5 minutes do `--wait 5m`, etc.

-**Note**: If you are running kind on MacOS or Windows then it is recommended that you have at least 4GB of RAM and disk space (these are estimates for a single node kind cluster) dedicated to the virtual machine (VM) running the Docker engine otherwise the Kubernetes cluster might fail to start up.
+**Note**: If you are running `kind` on MacOS or Windows then it is recommended that you have at least 4GB of RAM and at least the same amount of disk space available (these are estimates for a single node kind cluster) dedicated to the virtual machine (VM) running the Docker engine otherwise the Kubernetes cluster might fail to start up.

 To change the resource limits for the Docker engine on Mac, you'll need to open the **Preferences** menu.

 <img src="./images/docker-pref-1.png"/>

 Now, go to the **Advanced** settings page, and change the settings there, see [changing Docker's resource limits][Docker resource lims].

 <img src="./images/docker-pref-2.png"/>

 You may also try removing any unused data left by the Docker engine - e.g.,